Mr4k/blog/content/nerf.md

 Authors: Peter Stefek
 Summary: Radical Radiance

+*My NeRF Implementation which generated all the renderings for this post is on [github](https://github.com/Mr4k/NeRFImpl) and you can play with it in a minimal [colab](https://colab.research.google.com/drive/1Z5QlXSBfYhF1VNBP1uUA5RTuTqqngxvq?usp=sharing)*

 <p align="center">
 	<img src="/images/nerf/excavator.png" width="100%">
 </p>

 **A Computer Vision Problem**
-Over the years computer graphics has gotten really good at rendering virtual worlds known as forward rendering.
+Over the years computer graphics has gotten really good at rendering virtual worlds.
+This is known as forward rendering[ref]Forward rendering has a different meaning in realtime graphics for video games.
+This definition has nothing to do with that[/ref].
 Forward rendering means taking some description of a 3d world stored in a computer and turning it into a realistic looking 2d image captured from a particular perspective inside that world.

 The inverse problem, turning an image or collection of images into a 3d scene, is also very interesting.
 Up until recently these problems were solved in unrelated ways but new techniques called inverse graphics have tied the two problems together.
-NeRF (Neural Radiance Fields) is a wildly popular[ref]Over 50 papers derived from NeRF were submitted to CVPR in 2022.
+[NeRF](https://www.matthewtancik.com/nerf) (Neural Radiance Fields) is a wildly popular[ref]Over 50 papers derived from NeRF were submitted to CVPR in 2022.
 This number is courtesy of [Frank Dellart](https://dellaert.github.io/NeRF22/) [/ref] inverse graphics technique which beautifully formulates the problem in terms of forward rendering.

 **Forward Rendering via Ray Tracing**
 Before we talk about NeRF, I want to quickly go over the basic ideas of ray tracing, a forward rendering technique.
 NeRF relies on a very simplified version of ray tracing so understanding the basic ideas behind ray tracing is useful for understanding NeRF.
 If you already are familiar with ray tracing feel free to skip ahead!
 For a more comprehensive explanation please see the wonderful [Scratchapixel](https://www.scratchapixel.com/lessons/3d-basic-rendering/introduction-to-ray-tracing/how-does-it-work.html).